LucianLaFleur/pythonCyberSecurityProjects/importantBoxWalkthroughs/moustacheWalkthru.md

 <root><author>&read;</author></root>
 ```

-</br>the format is terribly screwed up, but it'll be proper if we look in the sourcecode of the webpage
+</br>the format is terribly messed up, but it'll be proper if we look in the sourcecode of the webpage

 </br>*You must be able to identify proper formatting of rsa keys on sight and recognize when they are malformed.
 No one flippin' taught me this, and I want to punch a hole in a wall now